Radico/tap-gigya/README.md

-# tap-chatitive
+# tap-gigya
-Singer tap for extracting from Chatitive API (https://essential.to/docs/)
+Singer tap for extracting from Gigya API